cran-task-views/ExperimentalDesign/ExperimentalDesign.md

 -   Package `r pkg("crossdes", priority = "core")` creates
     and analyses cross-over designs of various types (including latin squares, mutually orthogonal latin squares and Youden squares) that can for example be used in sensometrics.
+Package `r pkg("Crossover")` also provides crossover designs; it offers designs from the literature and algorithmic designs, makes use of the functionality in `r pkg("crossdes")` and in addition provides a GUI.
 -   Package `r pkg("DoE.base", priority = "core")` provides
     full factorial designs with or without blocking (function `fac.design`) and orthogonal arrays (function `oa.design`) for main